Other Services Offered at Charlbury Surgery:

 For details of the following clinics and services contact reception.

-The doctors perform minor operations at the Medical Centre.
+The doctors occasionally perform minor operations at the Medical Centre.
 Your doctor will explain what is involved and ask you to complete a consent form.

 Maternity care is provided by your GP and community midwife.
 Antenatal courses are run by the midwife.
 Please ask her for details.

 Most mothers from this area have their babies in the Women's Centre at the John Radcliffe Hospital, but for some, Chipping Norton Hospital can be offered as an alternative.
 This can be discussed with your midwife.

 Child health checks are carried out by your own doctor in surgery.
 Childhood immunisations are done by the practice nurses in the treatment room.
 Our practice nurses will be pleased to help with further information.

 Minor Injuries Unit

 This is the place to go with all minor injuries but it is moving to an appointment system.